Biden says 'every indication' Russia ready to invade Ukraine

 Even if an attack doesn't materialise, the sustained Russian pressure on Ukraine has further hobbled its shaky economy and left an entire nation under constant strain.

-Eastern Ukraine already has been the site of fighting since 2014, and tensions soared again Thursday.
+Eastern Ukraine already has been the site of fighting since 2014, and tensions have soared again.

 Separatist authorities in the Luhansk region reported an increase in Ukrainian shelling along the tense line of contact.
 Separatist official Rodion Miroshnik said rebel forces returned fire.

 Ukraine disputed the claim, saying separatists had shelled its forces, but they didn't fire back.
-The Ukrainian military command charged that shells hit a kindergarten in Stanytsia Luhanska, wounding two teachers, and cutting power supply to half of the town.
+The Ukrainian military command charged that shells hit a kindergarten in Stanytsia Luhanska, wounding two teachers and cutting power supply to half of the town.

-An observer mission of the Organization for Security and Cooperation in Europe is expected to offer its assessment of the situation later Thursday.
+An observer mission of the Organisation for Security and Cooperation in Europe is expected to offer its assessment of the situation.

-Ukrainain President Volodymyr Zelenskyy tweeted that the kindergarten shelling "by pro-Russian forces is a big provocation," adding that the OSCE monitoring activities are "an additional deterrent."
+Ukrainain President Volodymyr Zelenskyy tweeted that the kindergarten shelling "by pro-Russian forces is a big provocation", adding that the OSCE monitoring activities are "an additional deterrent".

-Asked about the flare-up, Stoltenberg said NATO was concerned "that Russia is trying to stage a pretext for an armed attack against Ukraine".
+Asked about the flare-up, Stoltenberg said Nato was concerned "that Russia is trying to stage a pretext for an armed attack against Ukraine".

 Russia, in turn, aired worries that hawkish forces in Ukraine, encouraged by the West, could launch an attack to reclaim control of the rebel areas — plans Kyiv denies.